City of Atlanta

 City of Atlanta Exec

-To deliver exceptional services by becoming America's most livable, equitable, sustainable city
+To provide exceptional municipal services by becoming the most livable, equitable city in the Southeast

 |